sscovil/learn-to-code/README.md

 > you to go back to previous versions of your code.
 Throughout this lesson, try and remember to commit your changes and
 > push them up to your `origin` copy to keep it in sync.

-From there, you can create a [pull request] to the original `upstream` copy and, if the owner or maintainer of that repo approves, they will [git merge] your changes (or grant you permission to do so) and, at that point, all three copies will be up to date.
+When you make changes to your repo, you can create a [pull request] to the original `upstream` copy and, if the owner or maintainer of that repo approves, they will [git merge] your changes (or grant you permission to do so) and, at that point, all three copies will be in sync.
+Most [open source] projects will have some sort of guide that explains how to go about contributing code changes.

 For this project, you do not need to worry about making a [pull request].
 This tutorial will be used by others, so your changes will never get merged into the original `upstream` copy.
 However, you should occasionally [git pull] from the